 The best independent guide to Mafra

-Mafra is a pretty little Portuguese town that contains one of Europe’s largest and most extravagant palaces, the Palacio de Mafra.
-This vast complex includes a huge monastery, an ornate basilica and a library that contains over 36,000 ancient books and its own colony of bats!
+Mafra is a traditional Portuguese town that contains one of Europe's largest and most extravagant palaces, the Palacio de Mafra.
+This vast complex includes a huge monastery, an ornate basilica and a grand library that contains over 36,000 ancient books and its own colony of bats!

-Mafra is only 30km to the north west of Lisbon and the town makes for an enjoyable day trip from the capital.
-This guide will provide an introduction to Mafra and includes details of the sights, traveling information and advice for visiting Mafra as a day trip.
+Mafra is only 30km to the north-west of Lisbon, and the town makes for an enjoyable excursion from the capital.
+This guide will provide an introduction to Mafra and includes details of the sights, travelling information and advice for visiting Mafra as a day trip.